 Southampton really is the gateway to the world, with more cruise holidays setting sail from the Hampshire port than from any other in the UK.
 The port receives much acclaim thanks to its convenient location for British travellers, but there is far more to Southampton than just ships.
-In the first of our ‘Gateway to the World’ blog series, we wanted to show you why spending an extra day or two in Southampton is the perfect way to start your holiday.
+Ahead of season of summer staycation cruises from Southampton, we wanted to show you why spending an extra day or two in the city is the perfect way to start your holiday.

 WHAT TO DO

 West Quay Shopping Centre is home to over 100 shops and a whole floor of dining.
 All high-street brands are represented, so the centre is the perfect place to pick up anything you forgot to pack.
 From bikinis and currency, to emergency Calpol for the kids; the only thing you won’t find here is your passport, so make sure that’s the first thing you pack!

 Learn the story of Southampton, its people and its connection to the sea, with a visit to the SeaCity Museum.
 A must for cruise enthusiasts, the museum’s exhibitions include Southampton’s Titanic Story; a fascinating insight into the lives of crew and passengers aboard the fated ship.
 A 1:25 scale interactive model appeals to visitors of all ages.
 Other exhibitions include historic collections telling the tale of Southampton port through the decades, along with constantly changing programmes at The Pavilion, teaching you something new each time you visit.

 SeaCity Museum is open 10am to 5pm, 7 days a week (including bank holidays).
 Admission costs £8.50 for adults and £6 for children (5-16 years).
 Under 5’s are free.